 In this step by step tutorial, you are going to learn everything you need to know about drawing graffiti bubble letters.

-Letters in bubble-style look like they have been blown up with air, like balloons.
+Letters in bubble-style look like they have been blown up with air – like balloons.
 All edges are round.
-It does not leave plenty of scope for variation and creativity, but can be executed very quickly and thus is good for learning the basic design principles of drawing graffiti.
+This style does not leave plenty of scope for variation and creativity, but can be executed very quickly and thus is good for learning the basic design principles of drawing graffiti.

 How to draw graffiti bubble letters?

 - Letters are often overlapping

 - There is no space between the planks of letters such as F and E